perebaj/contractus/README.md

 ## Environment Variables

-To start the service you need to export the current environment variables:
+To start the service locally, you need to export the current environment variables:

     export CONTRACTUS_POSTGRES_URL=<>

+But, to play around the code and tests, it's possible with the command line ⤵️⤵️⤵️

 ## Command line
-All commands should be runned within a container environment:
+All commands are synthesized in the Makefile, to start the development environment, just run:

     make dev/start
-    make dev

-Then you can run:
+    make dev <- You will be able to run commands inside the container

+After run `make dev`, it's possible to run the following commands inside the container:

-    The integration tests: make integration-test
+- The integration tests: `make integration-test testcase=<>`
-    The Unit tests: make test
+- The Unit tests: `make test testcase=<>`
-    The lint: make lint
+- The lint: `make lint`

+Or, it's also possible run from local:

+- make `dev/integration-test testcase=<>`
+- make `dev/test testcase=<>`

+The testcase variable could be used to run a specific test

 ## Ship a new version
     `make image/publish`
     `heroky container:release web -a contractus`

 ## Logs in production
     `heroku logs --tail -a contractus`

 ## API documentation